 But it’s not just your potential customers that will give up, you will too.
 Studies have found that over half of new businesses fail in their first 6 months through lack of brand identity and drive, amongst other reasons.
 Like with anything in life, if there’s nothing to motivate you to do something, you simply won’t bother doing it or, if you do, you’ll invest less into it, leading to far from desirable results.
 Therefore, if you care about making your business a success, you must care about brand purpose.

 Pinning down your brand’s purpose may seem daunting, but have no fear.
 All you need to do, to quote Lewis Carroll’s Alice in Wonderland, is begin at the beginning.
-Think back to before your business was even a germ of an idea in your head.
+Think back to the time before your business was even an idea.
 What was happening at the time?
 What sparked your business concept?
 Did you start your business to make a difference in the world?
-To help people, or offer a service that will revolutionise the way we live or work?

-To help you get going, try asking yourself these 3 questions:
+To help you out, try answering these 3 questions:

-- What do you want your brand to achieve, excluding financial gain?
+- What do you want your brand to achieve, other than financial gains?

-This could be anything from becoming a household name, known for providing a quality service or product, to creating a local hub for your community or supporting those who are disadvantaged in society.
-In a nutshell, what you want your brand to achieve is what you want your, or your business’, legacy to be.
+This could be anything from becoming a household name to creating a local hub for your community or supporting those less fortunate.
+What you want your brand to achieve is what you want your brand legacy to be.

 - What do you want your contribution to society to be?

 Perhaps you want to help people lead healthier lives or support young entrepreneurs so that they can find their feet?
 This question gets right to the heart of what brand purpose is all about: the selfless ‘why’ that drives everything you do.
-It sees you not as an individual, but as part of humanity as a whole.
+Consider yourself not as an individual, but as part of humanity as a whole.

 - How do you want your brand to grow, excluding financial success?

 Do you want to expand your horizons and turn your business into a global enterprise?
 Or maybe you want to become an established organisation in your local area?
-Whatever you’ve got your sights on, having a clear idea of how you want your brand to grow allows you to put plans in place to transform your vision into a reality.
+Whatever you’ve got your sights on, having a clear idea of how you want your brand to grow allows you to turn your vision into reality.

-Once you’ve found your answers, write them down to remind you exactly of what you want to achieve and, most importantly, why.
-You can then begin focusing your energy into building a stronger business, with a clear and compelling brand purpose and identity.
+Once you’ve found your answers, write them down and use them as a reminder of your true WHY.
+You can then focus your energy into building a stronger business, with a clear and compelling brand purpose and identity.

 Still a little lost?
-Click here to download The Orange Notebook’s FREE guide on how to identify your brand purpose and start working on your branding strategy today!
+Why not get our FREE guide on how to identify your brand purpose and start working on your branding strategy today!